Red-apple-on-black-background

 When negative reviews happen, it’s important to respond positively — whether that’s by acknowledging the problem and making an improvement or setting the record straight.

-You can learn how in my article: How to deal with bad reviews >>
+Learn how in my article: How to deal with bad reviews >>

 Failing to engage